pghvlaans/yalpack/README.md

 Everything under `dest/` is installed relative to root. `NAME` (and `install.sh`, if needed) must be supplied by the administrator; all other files are generated automatically.

-yalpack makes use of the following directories, which will be made when the binary in parentheses is run for the first time:
+yalpack makes use of the following directories, which will be made when the script in parentheses is run for the first time:

 	/var/yalpack/packages	(pkgmake)
 		Holds package tarballs; tarballs for all currently-installed